 Expedition hosts of the coast are available on 9 out of 11 Hurtigruten ships.
-Onboard experts share their first-hand knowledge on natural phenomena, wildlife, landscapes, and history.
-They also enhance cruise passengers’ experiences by a variety of activities and interpreting the natural and cultural treasures encountered along the ferry route.
+Onboard experts share their first-hand knowledge of natural phenomena, wildlife, landscapes, and history.
+They also enhance cruise tourists' experiences by a variety of activities and interpreting the natural and cultural treasures encountered along the ferry route.

 Hurtigruten passengers can also enjoy touring mainland Norway by adding port stays (3 or 4 days) in one of 6 featured port cities (prior to or after the voyage).
 In Bronnoysund, Tromso, and Trondheim, passengers can take "naturban" mini-expeditions on explorer boats while the cruise ship is docked in port.

 Hurtigruten announced it will offer roundtrip voyages from Port Dover UK in winter 2021-2022, which is a first in the company's 126-year history.
 Also revealed were 12-day "Norway Expedition" cruises (between October 2021-March 2022) departing out of Dover and visiting ports along Norway's coast.
 The itineraries are on MS Maud (currently MS Trollfjord).
 Passengers can participate in complimentary activities each day, allowing them to explore the history, culture, and wildlife of the destinations visited.
 Hurtigruten also increased the number of its expedition team members sailing onboard the cruise ship in order to provide lectures and additional information.

 Hurtigruten Group AS, renowned for pioneering the world's first expedition voyage back in 1896, is advancing its adventure travel brand, Hurtigruten...September 20, 2023